 Login Protection with PIN/Biometric Recognition

-To protect your account in the event your mobile phone is compromised, Hearsay Relate adds a layer of security in the form of a PIN, fingerprint or facial identification.
+To protect your account in the event that your mobile phone is compromised, Hearsay Relate adds a layer of security in the form of a PIN, fingerprint or facial identification.
 The registration of these characteristics is associated with your device only and is not stored by the Hearsay Relate app.

 To unlock the application, the Relate application will leverage the mobile device’s preferred security method–facial recognition, fingerprint or PIN–to provide nearly instant access to secure conversations.